solkim-83/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

       Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 Athena shows an error message.

-      Use case ends.
+      Use resumes at step 2.

 #### **Use case: Edit an event**

-Preconditions: The event the user wishes to edit is displayed on the UI.

 **MSS**

+1. User requests to view events.

+1. Athena shows a list of events.

 1. User requests to edit a specific event in the list.